 With signage, it’s not always the grand, overwhelming, spectacular signs that make the biggest impression.
-For example, at Pizazz Display Systems Limited, the company follows “Warren Buffet’s observation that ‘price is what you pay, value is what you get,’” says David Pountney, marketing director for Pizazz Display Systems.
+For example, at Pizazz Display Systems, the company follows “Warren Buffet’s observation that ‘price is what you pay, value is what you get,’” says David Pountney, marketing director.

 Here’s another motto that might also apply: Don’t overcomplicate things.

 Sign presentation is important, no doubt, and it can be done in a way that accentuates a display in a professional and tasteful manner.
 It also doesn’t have to cost an arm and a leg to do so.
 This is what standoffs bring to the table—dimension, visibility and cost-savings.

 In addition, standoff signs are relatively easy to install and can be used as part of a more involved signage scheme.

 The purpose of a sign standoff is simple, really.

 “A typical sign standoff setup will use four standoffs, one on each corner to mount the sign to a wall.
 Some of the more unique uses for standoffs we have seen would be to raise coffee table glass and to make multi-level image displays,” says Chris Howard, marketing coordinator, Gyford StandOff Systems.

 More traditionally, they are used in office buildings, with directories, on ADA signage, donor boards, wayfinding signs, P.O.P. displays and more.
 They provide many possibilities for a sign to be seen easily by the viewer.